- About DCC

 Acquire knowledge pertaining to the full spectrum of support services available to all students on campus.

 Prospective students can email (OASdocumentation@sunydutchess.edu) or fax (888-965-6996) documentation to OAS directly, documentation is kept confidential and if a student decides not to enroll at DCC, documentation will be purged from our records.
+Records will be purged following 7 years of inactivity.
+It is highly recommended that students maintain a copy of their documentation for future use.

 After the initial intake, students request accommodation letters each subsequent semester, barring no changes, no appointment is necessary.